QUICK ANSWER

 Week 1: The listing appointment (or buyer consultation).

 For a listing: you walk the property, take notes, and come back with a comparative market analysis (CMA), a listing presentation, and a recommended list price.
-For a buyer: you sit down, sign a buyer broker agreement (required in Florida as of August 2024 per NAR settlement implementation), discuss price range, neighborhoods, and timeline.
+For a buyer: you sit down, sign the appropriate buyer agreement before touring homes if your brokerage and MLS participation require it under the post-2024 NAR practice changes, then discuss price range, neighborhoods, and timeline.
+If you are working in a market like Melbourne, where aerospace relocations and barrier-island insurance questions show up quickly, or Ocala, where acreage and farm-property conversations are common, your mentor should help you tailor the first consultation to that local market.

 Your mentor shadows or reviews everything you prepare.